noorjabrr/noorjabrr/README.md

-Hello worldd!
+Heyy there!
 I'm Noor, and I'm 16.
 I enjoy coding as a hobby.
 I started coding at the age of 12, started with C++.
 I made a Python Beginner Course for students in my school under the name of Coding Brainery!
 Check this link: